 But don't think you need to go with one of the big players just because you recognise the name or you're already a customer.

-Smaller lenders may offer tailored products that suit your particular circumstances - so it's important to compare all deals available to find the right mortgage for you.
+Smaller lenders may offer tailored products that suit your particular circumstances - so it's important to take expert advice on the right mortgage for you.

 Which banks allow you to borrow the most money for a mortgage?

 When buying a property it’s not just the deposit you need to think about, you also need to consider the size of the mortgage you can get.

 Lenders have to stick to strict mortgage affordability rules, which means they have to lend responsibly and ensure you can afford to repay the loan both today and in the future, when rates could potentially go up.

 The amount you can borrow will be based on your income, how many dependents you have and certain outgoings like monthly repayments on existing credit card debts and other loans.

 Lenders will perform an affordability assessment as well as check your credit history to decide what they can lend to you.